What Is Love Addiction?

 Another description: “Someone who is dependent on, enmeshed with, and compulsively focused on taking care of another person.” (p. melody)

-Love Addicted patients describe difficulties with being “lost in my own fantasy world”, “I literally follow the person everywhere”, “I can’t feel anything unless I’m thinking about him”.
+Love addicted patients describe difficulties with being “lost in my own fantasy world”, “I literally follow the person everywhere”, “I can’t feel anything unless I’m thinking about him”.

 Love addicts often don’t have the skill set to engage in emotionally intimate relationships and they usually have difficulties with boundaries.
+A love addiction can have serious negative mental consequences and can benefit from behavioral addiction treatment.

 Do you have difficulties with dating and relationships?